 We want you to know how Death with Dignity National Center and Death with Dignity Political Fund (“Death with Dignity”) collects, uses, protects, or otherwise handles your information.*

 Death with Dignity National Center values, respects, and takes your privacy seriously.
 We champion your right to know what information we collect from you, how we use, store, and protect it, and how you can control both at all times.
 Whether you are a caller, a casual website visitor or activist, or a donor, your privacy and your control over your information are important to us.

 Personally Identifiable Information Collected at DeathwithDignity.org

-When contacting Death with Dignity by phone, mail, or email, subscribing to our email updates, taking an advocacy action, making a donation, or using other features at the Website, you may be asked to enter or otherwise provide your name, email address, mailing address, credit card information, or other details to facilitate communication or transaction.
+When contacting Death with Dignity by phone, mail, or email, subscribing to our email updates, taking an advocacy action, making a donation, or using other features on our website, you may be asked to provide your name, email address, mailing address, credit card information, or other details to facilitate communication or transaction.